nekosaur/pathfinding/README.md

 - fringe search needs to be checked
 - go through all and optimize where possible

+## searchspaces
+- implement more. look at edges graphs, nav meshes?

 ## thoughts
 - probably not viable, but having map and vertex be completely immutable, pathfinders keep track of local variables by themselves, use functional interfaces?
 - how to handle pathfinder specific rendering needs, such as jps peeked nodes, and hpa abstracted graphs?